Saxon M I TV: History

-In 1890, the Sächsische Maschinenfabrik in Chemnitz developed a Günther-Meyer articulated locomotive for operation on the winding branchlines of the Ore Mountains.
+In 1890, the Sächsische Maschinenfabrik in Chemnitz developed a Günther-Meyer articulated locomotive for operation on the winding branch lines of the Ore Mountains.
 However, only two locomotives with the serial numbers 1658 and 1659 were built.
 The two locomotives were given the fleet numbers 822 and 823 and the names RASCHAU and CROTTENDORF.

 Initially, they were classified as H M I TV.
 From 1896 they were then called M I TV; from 1900 they were referred to as I TV.

-The locomotives did not prove themselves, so that initially no further locomotives of this type were procured.
+The locomotives did not prove themselves, so initially no further locomotives of this type were procured.
 The locomotives tended to run unevenly, especially at higher speeds.
 In addition, there was an increased tendency to slip when starting.
 Similar locomotives were procured for the Saxon narrow-gauge railways as class IV K from 1892.

 It was only after the turn of the century that powerful and particularly curvy locomotives were needed for the Windbergbahn near Dresden that locomotives of the same type were built.
 However, these differed significantly from the original design (see Saxon I TV).

 The two M I TV locomotives were withdrawn from service in 1922, and the Deutsche Reichsbahn gave them no new numbers.